AnyMaster/feedme/README.md

 Should be pretty easy to modify and add more categories as long as you have a basic understanding of PHP and Python.

-I should updating the links from time to time since I started using it again, but do not expect any other updates.
+I should be updating the links from time to time since I started using it again, but do not expect any other updates.
 Feel free to use it as you whish.